Curriculum Vitae

 Dual MA-Msc, City planning and Transportation

-Full scholarship from SMART and Transit Lab
+Full scholarship from the SMART project and the Transit Lab from the Department of Civil Engineering

 2006-2011